dmexe/lighter/README.md

 with `lighter deploy --canary-group=mybranchname --canary-cleanup ...` whenever the PR branch is changed.
 When the PR is closed or merged the canaries would be destroyed using `lighter deploy --canary-group=mybranchname --canary-cleanup`

+### Canary Metrics
+Lighter adds a [Docker label](https://docs.docker.com/engine/userguide/labels-custom-metadata/) `com.meltwater.lighter.canary.group`
+which can be used to separate out container metrics from the canaries.

 ## Installation
 Place a `lighter` script in the root of your configuration repo.
 Replace the LIGHTER_VERSION with a version from the [releases page](https://github.com/meltwater/lighter/releases).